Our campaign focuses on the issues that matter to Vermonters

 Healthcare is a human right.

 No individual should have to go without healthcare.
 The Vermont we want to live in is one where people can go to the doctor if they need to—not one where people can’t get their basic cancer screenings, immunizations or emergency treatment.
-That is why James supports universal primary care as a first step in Vermont, Medicare for all at the federal level, and a robust Vermont Health Connect.
+That is why James supports universal healthcare, including vision and dental.

 Paid Family Leave.